-Here, students used pre existing LiDAR datasets to conduct a Digital Elevation Model (DEM) of Difference (DoD).
-It also served to introduce students to additional high resolution topographic data (e.g., airborne lidar).
-In this assignment (https://sere.earleton.edu/NAGTWorkshops/online_field/activities/241138.html), the students usedSo that the students could gain experience with airborne lidar data and with actual geomorphic change detection, during Day 8 afternoon they were given two lidar-derived raster datasets collected before and after the 2013 floods of the Colorado Front Range on a river (South St. Vrain Creek) that experienced substantial geomorphic change.
-As such,In the exercise DEM of Difference students practiced theirpractised raster differencing skills in the context of geomorphic change detection (GCD)-and also characterized_characterised their detection limit with a simple thresholding approach.
-This allowedhelped to further address Outcomes C and D as students to focus on temporal spatial data - enhancing their skills relatedanswered questions in the assignment about the differencing method and made a series of calculations that pertained to NAGT's fourth learning outcomes. geomorphic change.
+So that the students could gain experience with airborne lidar data and with actual geomorphic change detection, during Day 8 afternoon they were given two lidar-derived raster datasets collected before and after the 2013 floods of the Colorado Front Range on a river (South St. Vrain Creek) that experienced substantial geomorphic change.
+In the exercise DEM of Difference students practised raster differencing skills in the context of geomorphic change detection and also characterised their detection limit with a simple thresholding approach.
+This helped to further address Outcomes C and D as students answered questions in the assignment about the differencing method and made a series of calculations that pertained to geomorphic change.

-2.84.9 Day 9: Airborne LiDAROpenTopography Data Sources and Topographic Differencing
+4.9 Day 9: OpenTopography Data Sources and Topographic Differencing

-To broaden student knowledge of available data availability, Day 9 focused on additional high resolution (usually lidar) data sources
+To broaden student knowledge of available data availability, Day 9 focused on additional high resolution (usually lidar) data sources.

-Following the in depth exploration of two different high resolution topographic methods (SfM and TLS) collected at the Cache la Poudre River site, Day 9 (https://sere.carleton.edu/NAGTWorkshops/online_field/activities/241410.html) focused on airborne LiDAR and additional data sources (e.g., OpenTopography).
 After a lecture, students conducted an assignment using existing high-resolution datasets housed within OpenTopography (OT; https://opentopography.org/).
-First, student practicedstudents practised downloading and viewing data from OT; second students conducted a topographic differencing exercise (Crosby et al., 2011), complementing the point cloud and raster differencing students conducted in Day 8 (section 2.6) of the course.
-On.
-As with Day 10 of 8 afternoon, the learning outcomes primarily focused on point clouds and geomorphic analysis (C and D).
-The learning assessment was done via the course, student assignment, in which students finished their determine erosion and deposition in a dune field and analyse error and detection thresholds.
+First, students practised downloading and viewing data from OT; second students conducted a topographic differencing exercise (Crosby et al., 2011), complementing the point cloud and raster differencing students conducted in Day 8.
+As with Day 8 afternoon, the learning outcomes primarily focused on point clouds and geomorphic analysis (C and D).
+The learning assessment was done via the student assignment, in which students determine erosion and deposition in a dune field and analyse error and detection thresholds.